 I managed to collect a good half cup and thought they would be perfect to flavor the ice cream.

 I'll definitely be making this one again.
 I may even try it with my Easy Ice Cream Brownie Cake recipe.
 The hardest part is waiting 5-6 hours for the pie to chill.

-Wild Black Raspberry Ice Cream Pie
+Wild Blackberry Ice Cream Pie

-- 1/2 cup wild black raspberries
+- 1/2 cup wild blackberries

-- 2 cups heavy cream
+- 2 cups heavy whipping cream

-- 1 can (14 oz) sweetened condensed milk
+- 1 can 14 oz sweetened condensed milk

 - 1 teaspoon vanilla extract

-Wash and dry berries
+- Wash and dry berries

-Place berries in a food processor with a little bit of water (approx. 2 tablespoons.)
+- Place berries in a food processor with a little bit of water (approx. 2 tablespoons.)

-Pulse to make a puree.
+- Pulse to make a puree.

-Fold sweetened condensed milk and vanilla into the cream.
+- Fold sweetened condensed milk and vanilla into the cream.

-Add berry puree.
+- Add berry puree.

-Pour into a prepared graham cracker crust.
+- Pour the mixture into a prepared graham cracker crust.

-For added decoration drop a bit of leftover puree on the pie and swirl with a toothpick.
+- For added decoration drop a bit of leftover puree on the pie and swirl with a toothpick.

-Freeze for approximately 5 hours.
+- Freeze for approximately 5 hours.

-Once frozen it should be served immediately.
+- Once frozen it should be served immediately.